TheSoumenMondal/incognito/README.md

 # Incognito

-**Incognito** is an anonymous feedback and messaging platform built using [Next.js](https://nextjs.org).
+**Incognito** is an anonymous feedback platform built using [Next.js](https://nextjs.org).
 It allows users to receive honest messages or feedback without revealing the sender's identity—perfect for personal, team, or public use cases.

+No Google or any kind of login required.
+Just choose your username and start getting real feedbacks.

 ![App Preview](https://drive.google.com/uc?id=1XJFm9aUjAfOQkOk2E7xWFIi7gYzLDTHn)